Value for Money 68%

 Where to Stay

 Accommodation in Montgenevre has come on in leaps and bounds in the last ten years.
 Gone are the tired old hotels and apartments.
-Peak Retreats have Le Napoleon, which was the original inn set at the foot of the slopes, and it was bought by CGH and redeveloped into 54 sleek modern apartments.
+Le Napoleon was the original inn set at the foot of the slopes, and in recent years it was bought by CGH and redeveloped into 54 sleek modern apartments.
 All have terraces or balconies and come fully fitted, furnished and decorated.
 The building houses a wellness centre, an indoor heated swimming-pool, and a pleasant lounge area with fireplace and comfy sofas.
 There is small supermarket next door, as well as a ski rental shop close by.

 Also in the old centre is two-star Hotel Valerie, which is a simple but comfortable place to stay near the church, and several tour operators offer catered chalets in the resort such as Ski Miquel which runs the Ours Blanc chalet-hotel.